 Because CBD oil is such a versatile health product, the oil can be used in a variety of ways, limited only by your own creativity.
-For example, you can also cook with CBD.
-However, the appropriate CBD dosage will always depend on the specific product in question.
-For this reason, Get My Supply encourages all of its clients to always read the instructions on the product or associated website before using CBD oil.
+For example, you can also cook with CBD by putting some drops into a pasta sauce or salad dressing.

 What is Hemp, and is CBD Derived from It?

-CBD can be derived from both hemp as well as the cannabis plant's stems and seeds.
+CBD can be derived from hemp.
 However, CBD is not generally found in the flowering buds of the cannabis plant, where THC is found.
-THC, on the other hand, is not found in hemp plants, nor is it highly concentrated in the cannabis plant's stems and seeds.

 What Types of CBD Products are Available on the Market?

-Get My Supply has a range of products available for purchase, however, more products are being developed every year, and the range of products will only increase over time.
-Some of the most popular ways to use CBD are by using CBD oil drops, CBD edibles, CBD topical creams and ointments, and CBD softgels and capsules.
+My Supply Co. has a range of products available for purchase, however, more products are being developed every year, and the range of products will only increase over time.
+Some of the most popular ways to use CBD are by using CBD oil drops, CBD edibles, CBD topical creams and ointments, and CBD soft gels and capsules.